calebclayreagor/MesenCoder/README.md

-# Welcome to the repository for `mesenchymal-states`
+# Welcome to the repository for `MesenCoder`

-This project contains the scripts and models for our curated analysis of mesenchymal cell states across development and disease.
+This project contains scripts and models for the curated analysis of mesenchymal cell states across development and disease.

-Our project is under active development, so please stay tuned for new results!
+`MesenCoder` is under active development, so please stay tuned for new results!

 The repository is organized into the following directories:

 - `data`:
-    - `download.sh`: Bash script for GEO and other data downloading
+    - `download.sh`: Bash script for downloading datasets from GEO and atlases
-    - `summary.csv`: Summary and short descriptions of the curated datasets
+    - `summary.csv`: Summary and short descriptions for each dataset
+    - `CCCA_summary.csv`: Additional descriptions for curated cancer cell atlas datasets
     - `logs`: Output logs from `download.sh` script
-    - `features`: Curated gene lists from single-cell trajectory analyses
+    - `features`: Curated gene lists from single-cell trajectories and gene-set databases
-        - `biomart`: Lists of homologs for curated gene lists
+        - `biomart`: Lists of mouse/human homologs for each curated gene list
-            - `union.csv`: Combined table of homologs for curated gene lists across all datasets
+            - `union.csv`: Combined table of mouse/human homologs from all curated gene lists
-- `envs`: Conda environment files for reproducible analyses
+- `envs`: Conda environment files for preprocessing, modeling, and analysis scripts/notebooks
-- `modeling`: This directory contains the model and training scripts for our `MesNet` structured embedding model
+- `modeling`: Scripts for modeling, training, and inference with `MesenCoder` conditional autoencoder
-    - `dataset.py`: Contains custom class for `pytorch` datasets
+    - `dataset.py`: Contains custom class for `pytorch` mesenchyme datasets
-    - `model.py`: Contains model class for `MesNet` implementation in `pytorch`
+    - `model.py`: Contains `pytorch` class for `MesenCoder` conditional autoencoder model
-    - `lit_module.py`: Contains custom `lightning` module
+    - `lit_module.py`: Contains `lightning` module for training, validation, and prediction
-    - `training.py`: CLI script for model training and validation
+    - `training`/`prediction.py`: CLI scripts for training, validation, and prediction
-    - `hparam_sweep.yaml`: Configuration file for hyperparameter sweeps in `wandb`
-- `notebooks`: Miscellaneous notebooks for interactive analyses
+- `notebooks`: Jupyter notebooks for interactive analysis of preprocessing, modeling, and validation
-- `preprocessing`: Structured directory containing two preprocessing scripts for each dataset:
+- `preprocessing`: Utilities, scripts, and subdirectories for manual preprocessing of datasets:
+    - Dataset subdirectories:
         - `preprocessing.ipynb`: QC, counts normalization, feature selection, dataset integration, dimensionality reduction, and cell-type assignment
         - `trajectory.ipynb`: trajectory analysis with `scfates` to select mesenchymization features (genes)
-- `scripts`: Miscellaneous scripts for data preprocessing and collation
+    - `scripts`: Contains scripts for gene homology and training dataset collation
+    - `utils`: Contains utilities for loading and preprocessing datasets